Prof Barbara Haesler

 Research Centres: Veterinary Epidemiology, Economics and Public Health

-Barbara was born in Switzerland and graduated from the School of Veterinary Medicine at the University of Bern in 2002.
+Barbara graduated from the School of Veterinary Medicine at the University of Bern in 2002.
 Her doctoral thesis on the ‘Economic and epidemiological aspects of bovine neosporosis in Switzerland’ undertaken at the Swiss Federal Veterinary Office (2003-2005) received the ‘Faculty Award’ (Fakultätspreis) for the best veterinary medicine dissertation and the award from the Association of Bernese Female Academics (Vereinigung Bernischer Akademikerinnen).

 From 2006 to 2007 she worked as a border veterinary inspector at the border inspection post in Basel, checking imports of live animals, animal products and by-products.
-She came to the RVC in April 2007 to work as a research assistant in Veterinary Public Health.
-From 2008 to 2011 she did a PhD on the economics of veterinary surveillance.
+She joined the RVC in April 2007 to work as a research assistant in Veterinary Public Health and completed a PhD on the economics of animal health surveillance from 2008 to 2011 (receiving an award for best PhD at the RVC).
 During the same time, she obtained a Certificate of Higher Education in Economics from Birkbeck College, University of London.

-Since 2012 she has been working (first as a Post-Doctoral Fellow and then as a Lecturer/Senior Lecturer/Professor in Agrihealth) at the Royal Veterinary College and from 2012 to 2020 also at the Leverhulme Centre for Integrative Research on Agriculture and Health (LCIRAH).
-During that time she also obtained a Postgraduate Certificate in Veterinary Education.
+Since 2012 she has been working (first as a Post-Doctoral Fellow and then as a Lecturer/Senior Lecturer/Professor in Agrihealth) at the Royal Veterinary College (from 2012 to 2020 also at the Leverhulme Centre for Integrative Research on Agriculture and Health, LCIRAH) focussing on research and teaching activities that allow understanding better the challenges of livestock and fish food systems and identify more balanced solutions using systems thinking and interdisciplinary methods.
+During that time she also obtained a Postgraduate Certificate in Veterinary Education from the RVC and became a Fellow of the Higher Education Academy (FHEA) by Advance HE in 2015.

-Barbara's main area of interest is the integration of economic, social and technical aspects in livestock and fish food systems to support the development of practical solutions that can support sustainably the health of animals, people, and the environment.
-She is particularly committed to the use of interdisciplinary and systems approaches that allow addressing problems holistically.
+Barbara's main area of interest is the integration of economic, social and technical aspects in livestock and fish food systems to support the development of implementable solutions that can support the health of animals, people, and the environment simultaneously and contribute to sustainability and resilience.
+She is particularly committed to the use of interdisciplinary and systems approaches that allow understanding and addressing problems holistically.

 Her research and engagement activities can be summarised in four main streams:

-1. Economics of animal health surveillance: Elaboration of conceptual and theoretical foundations for the (economic) evaluation of surveillance, development of practical tools for evaluation, and application to national and international case studies.
+- Economics of animal health and AMU/AMR surveillance: Elaboration of conceptual and theoretical foundations for the (economic) evaluation of surveillance (animal health and antimicrobial use and resistance surveillance), development of practical tools for evaluation, and application to national and international case studies.

-4. Evaluation of One Health: Conceptualisation of key characteristics of One Health, development of standardised evaluation protocols based on key indicators and systems thinking, application of frameworks to case studies to investigate the potential added value of One Health.
+- Evaluation of One Health and One Health economics: Conceptualisation of key characteristics of One Health, development of standardised evaluation protocols based on key indicators and systems thinking, application of frameworks to case studies to investigate the potential added value of One Health.

 Barbara is the leader of the RVC research group Sustainable Food Systems.